Fran0616/removeRepeatingNumList/README.md

 # removeRepeatingNumList
 Goal is to write a program to remove all the repeting numbers in the myList variable.
 The code will store the numbers in a new list.
-A for methos is used append the numbers in lhe list.
-The not in operator is used to prevent adding repeated number from the list.
+A for loop is used append the numbers in the list.
+The **not in** operator is used to prevent adding repeated number from the list.

 [Code:](https://github.com/Fran0616/removeRepeatingNumList/blob/master/removeRepeatingNUMList.py)
 =